-Clinical E ducator/Faculty's name: т his evaluation is for a placement during: fall / spring / summer C! (circle one) year (YYYY) Please cor cases, and meeting t process is mplete a separate form for each clinical educator/faculty with whom you have worked (in diagnostics, treatment doff-campus sites).
+Please complete a separate form for each clinical educator/faculty with whom you have worked (in diagnostics, treatment cases, and off-campus sites).
 Your feedback is very important.
-Specific feedback can assist the clinical educator/faculty in he needs of graduate clinicians and will help to ensure an efficient supervisory process.
-Please appreciate that this taken seriously.
-Clinical educators/faculty will benefit from knowing what they have done that has been helpful for student clinicians and/or what they can change to make a positive difference in their supervisory skills. received t clinician b anonymit Administr distributio individual ce below (use back of page if needed), provide your written narrative feedback on the supervision you have then respond to the items on page 2.
-Your anonymity is protected by the following procedures: The graduate brings the form(s) to checkout and places it in the submitted box.
-In an effort to preserve the graduate students' y further, each student's written feedback will be typed on a separate summary sheet by the Department rative Assistant, and the typed summary of all students' comments is given to the supervisor along with a frequency on and average for each item on page 2 of the evaluation form.
-The clinical educator/faculty are NOT given the hand written pages of comments or evaluation forms.
-Since some clinical faculty supervise a limited number of students, the feedback is consolidated into a summary to insure student anonymity.
-Your writ ten comments: a) ' The most helpful thing(s) my clinical educator/faculty did this semester b) Some suggestions for my clinical educator/faculty to increase my learning would be Please describe anything else you would like to share about your clinical educator/faculty this semester.
+Specific feedback can assist the clinical educator/faculty in meeting the needs of graduate clinicians and will help to ensure an efficient supervisory process.
+Please appreciate that this process is taken seriously.
+Clinical educators/faculty will benefit from knowing what they have done that has been helpful for graduate student clinicians and/or what they can change to make a positive difference in their supervisory skills.

+In the space below (use back of page if needed), provide your written narrative feedback on the supervision you have received then respond to the items on page 2.
+Your anonymity is protected by the following procedures: The graduate clinician brings the form(s) to checkout and places it in the submitted box.
+To preserve the graduate students' anonymity further, each student's written feedback will be typed on a separate summary sheet by the Department Administrative Assistant, and the typed summary of all students' comments is given to the supervisor along with a frequency distribution and average for each item on page 2 of the evaluation form.
+The clinical educator/faculty are NOT given the individual handwritten pages of comments or evaluation forms.
+Since some clinical faculty supervise a limited number of graduate students, the feedback is consolidated into a summary to insure student anonymity.